FAFSA Simplification

 Parents Without Social Security Numbers

 Please see the following guidance if your parent does not have a social security number and you are having difficulty completing the FAFSA here.
-An updated version of the guidance can be found here.
+There is a new process for the 25-26 FAFSA and an updated guidance can be found here.

 Stevens Institute of Technology remains committed to making your future education affordable for you and your family.
 The Office of Financial Aid is here to support you if you have any questions regarding the FAFSA Simplification Act and the new FAFSA application.
 Our office can be reached by phone at 201-216-3400 or via email at financialaid@stevens.edu.